wouterj/WouterJEloquentBundle/Resources/docs/configuration.rst

 Drivers
 ~~~~~~~

-The Eloquent ORM supports 4 drivers:
+The Eloquent ORM supports four database drivers:

 * mysql
 * postgres
-* sql server
+* sqlserver
 * sqlite

 Default Connection
 ------------------

-If your default connection is not "default", you can specify its name using
+If your default connection is not ``default``, you can specify its name using
 this option.

 Eloquent